GBLille/CASP16-CAPRI_MassiveFold_Data/README.md

 ## Datasets download

-Data for individual targets can be downloaded [here](https://entrepot.recherche.data.gouv.fr/dataverse/casp16mf).
+Data for individual targets can be downloaded here: https://entrepot.recherche.data.gouv.fr/dataverse/casp16mf

 However, the main files can be downloaded using the scripts available in the `dataset_download` folder.
 These python3 scripts can be run directly from the folder to download the data: